 At ClickMinded, we’ve spent several years testing and tweaking our webinars, and I’m excited to share with you everything we’ve learned.

-In today’s post, we’ll share the best practices, examples, and the structure we personally use to run our webinars and online events.
-Also, we’ve included our webinar checklist to plan all the key aspects of running a powerful webinar that drive interest, users and paying customers.
-Here’s what we cover in the post:
+In today’s post, we’ll share the best practices, examples, and structure we use to run our webinars and online events.
+Also, we’ve included our webinar checklist planning to plan all the key aspects of running a powerful webinar that drives interest, users, and paying customers.

 What Is A Webinar?